MichaelCurrin/javascript-bundling-quickstarts/README.md

 Explore the examples in the [quickstarts](/quickstarts/) directory.

-To run the apps locally:
+To run an app locally, follow these steps:

 1. Install Node.js
     - Follow [instructions](https://gist.github.com/MichaelCurrin/aa1fc56419a355972b96bce23f3bccba)